 Please note that my disability story as presented below contains discussion of ableism, anxiety, obsessive-compulsive disorder, religious trauma, dissociation, extreme chronic pain, self-harm, and suicidal thoughts.

 I don’t remember ever not knowing I was weird.

 But I was also known for being “precocious” and “talkative.”
 I’ve always been driven to devour all the knowledge I possibly can, especially about other people.
 As a child, The Little Mermaid was my favorite story in the world–how could I not connect to an idealistic, musical young woman who longed more than anything to be a part of the messy human world?
 That’s what I wanted too.
-I think part of why I talked so much is because of that.
-It’s always seemed like people understand each other more easily than they do me, and I was determined to get through somehow.
+It’s always seemed like people understood each other more easily than they did me, and I was determined to get through somehow.
 Already, too, it was so noisy inside of me, and I needed a way to move some of the noise into the outside world so I could better process and cope.